 The IIA will share personal information with companies, organizations or individuals outside of the IIA if the IIA has a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary to:

 - Meet any applicable law, regulation, legal process or enforceable governmental request.

 - Enforce applicable Terms of Service, including investigation of potential violations.

 - Detect, prevent, or otherwise address fraud, security or technical issues.

-There are other instances in which The IIA may divulge your personal information.
-The IIA may provide your personal information if necessary, in The IIA's good faith judgment, to comply with laws or regulations of a governmental or regulatory body or in response to a valid subpoena, warrant or order, or to protect the rights of The IIA or others.
+There are other instances in which the IIA may divulge your personal information.
+The IIA may provide your personal information if necessary, if in the IIA's good faith judgment, to comply with laws or regulations of a governmental or regulatory body or in response to a valid subpoena, warrant or order, or to protect the rights of the IIA or others.